sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 These are analytical questions where the answers can be found in structured data stored in Snowflake tables.

-- **How much are we selling for the carvers per year for the North region?**
+- **How many carvers are we selling per year in the North region?**

 Notice that for this query, all 3 tables are used.
 Also note that the Cortex Search integration in the semantic model understands that the article name is "Carver Skis".